 SUMMARY

-In these disorders, Dr. Harris' studies are focused on screening for disease-causing mutations and other variants that can modify the phenotype.
-By employing genotype and phenotype studies, he is determining the extent to which the variability in disease presentation and progression is explained by simple genetic factors.
+Dr. Harris' studies focus on screening for genes and specific variants that can cause PKD.
+He also uses genotype and phenotype studies to determine the extent to which variability in disease presentation and progression is explained by genic and allelic factors.

 Focus areas

-- Polycystin-1 processing.
-Accumulating evidence indicates that PKD is a disease associated with defects of primary cilia.
-Dr. Harris' group is analyzing the processing — including cleavage and glycosylation — of the large, membrane-bound ADPKD-related protein polycystin-1 to determine how these changes influence its location and function.
+- Analyzing polycystin-1 processing.
+PKD is associated with defects of primary cilia.
+Dr. Harris' team is analyzing the processing of the large, membrane-bound ADPKD-related protein called polycystin-1.
+This work includes cleavage, glycosylation and trafficking, and determining how specific pathogenic changes disrupt this processing.

-- Disease pathogenesis.
-Similar studies are aimed at understanding the role of the ARPKD protein, fibrocystin, and the MKS protein, meckelin.
-Analysis of mutant products also helps with the understanding of disease pathogenesis.
-Additionally, a major site of ADPKD and ARPKD expression is in urinary vesicles, exosomes, which may mediate an urocrine signaling system.
+- Understanding disease pathogenesis.
+Dr. Harris studies the role of the autosomal recessive PKD protein, called fibrocystin, and the MKS protein, called meckelin.
+Analysis of mutant products also helps scientific understanding of disease pathogenesis.

 Significance to patient care